-The FLEX2 CCR unit must be stored in a dry and well ventilated area out of the sun (UV radiation).
+The FX CCR unit must be stored in a dry and well ventilated area out of the sun (UV radiation).

-Prior to storage, each part of the breathing loop must be thoroughly cleaned and disinfected according to Chapter 5.8 Complete Cleaning, and must be completely dried.
+Prior to storage, each part of the breathing loop must be thoroughly cleaned and disinfected according to Chapter 5.8 Complete Cleaning of the unit, and must be completely dried.

-The scrubber must be emptied, cleaned, dried, and placed in the CCR canister.
+The scrubber must be emptied, cleaned, dried, and should be placed in the FX canister.

-The FLEX2 CCR unit must be fully assembled to prevent any organisms from entering the breathing loop.
+The FX CCR unit must be fully assembled to prevent any organisms from entering the breathing loop.

-The SM BOV NEO should be partially open (with the valve knob in an intermediate position between CC and OC) to avoid the stress on the one-way valves due to changes in ambient pressure.
-The switch knob should be in the intermediate position (45°).
+The BOV should be partially open with the valve knob in an intermediate position between CC and OC to avoid the stress on the one-way valves due to changes in ambient pressure.

-The unit should be stored in a vertical position (with the Top Head up), but it can also be stored horizontally.
+The unit should be stored in a horizontal position.